scrollmapper/bible_databases_deuterocanonical/sources/en/wisdom-of-ahikar/wisdom-of-ahikar.md

 and the astrologers, and every one who was in his country, and read them the letter and said to them, Who amongst you will go to Pharaoh king of Egypt and answer him his questions?'

-**[4:6]** And they said to him, '0 our lord the king! know thou that there is none in thy kingdom who is acquainted with these questions except Haiqar, thy vizier and secretary.
+**[4:6]** And they said to him, 'O our lord the king! know thou that there is none in thy kingdom who is acquainted with these questions except Haiqar, thy vizier and secretary.

 **[4:7]** But as for us, we have no skill in this, unless it be Nadan, his sister's son for he taught him all his wisdom and learning and knowledge.
 Call him to thee, perchance he may untie this hard knot.'

 **[4:8]** Then the king called Nadan and said to him, 'Look at this letter and understand what is in it.'
-And when Nadan read it, he said, '0 my lord! who is able to build a castle between the heaven and the earth?'
+And when Nadan read it, he said, 'O my lord! who is able to build a castle between the heaven and the earth?'

-**[4:9]** And when the king heard the speech of Nadan he sorrowed with a great and sore sorrow, snd stepped down from his throne and sat in the ashes, and began to weep and wail over Haiqar
+**[4:9]** And when the king heard the speech of Nadan he sorrowed with a great and sore sorrow, and stepped down from his throne and sat in the ashes, and began to weep and wail over Haiqar

-**[4:10]** Saying, '0 my grief!
-0 Haiqar, who didst know the secrets and the riddles! woe is me for thee, 0 Haiqar!
-0 teacher of my country and ruler of my kingdom, where shall I find thy like?
-0 Haiqar, 0 teacher of my country, where shall I turn for thee? woe is me for thee! how did I destroy thee! and I listened to the talk of a stupid, ignorant boy without knowledge, without religion, without manliness.
+**[4:10]** Saying, 'O my grief!
+O Haiqar, who didst know the secrets and the riddles! woe is me for thee, O Haiqar!
+O teacher of my country and ruler of my kingdom, where shall I find thy like?
+0 Haiqar, O teacher of my country, where shall I turn for thee? woe is me for thee! how did I destroy thee! and I listened to the talk of a stupid, ignorant boy without knowledge, without religion, without manliness.

 **[4:11]** Ah! and again Ah for myself! who can give thee to me just for once, or bring me word that Haiqar is alive? and I would give him the half of my kingdom.